Hypomagnesaemia is defined as a serum magnesium concentration < 0.7 mmol/L.

 The kidneys are the main site of magnesium excretion via the urine.
 An estimated 80% of serum magnesium is filtered at the glomerulus.
 From here the principal site of reabsorption is the Loop of Henle in the thick ascending limb.

 Reabsorption of magnesium is by passive diffusion due to a favourable electrical gradient generated by the Na-K-2Cl cotransporter.
 Therefore, loop diuretics, which affect sodium and chloride reabsorption in the loop of Henle can affect magnesium reabsorption.
 Other diuretics such as thiazides also increase magnesium urinary excretion.

 Other factors that influence magnesium reabsorption in the nephron include:

-There are no major hormones that regulates magnesium and interaction with the magnesium stores in bone is slow.
+There are no major hormones that regulate magnesium and interaction with the magnesium stores in bone is slow.
 Therefore, a negative magnesium balance (e.g. from inadequate intake) quickly leads to hypomagnesaemia.

-As magnesium is reliant on urinary excretion for clearance, positive magnesium balance (e.g. intravenous infusion) in the context of renal impairment can leads to hypermagnesaemia.
+As magnesium is reliant on urinary excretion for clearance, a positive magnesium balance (e.g. intravenous infusion) in the context of renal impairment can lead to hypermagnesaemia.

 Magnesium is predominantly lost from the gastrointestinal tract and kidneys.